alexhunsley/ringing/algebraic-place-notation/algebraic-place-notation.md

 	base="id:even_n_bob|id:odd_n_bob"
 ```

-# Hints on working out the APN for a method
+# Hints on working out the GPN for a method

 Concentrate on the places, not on dodges, in much the same way as place notation; once the places are nailed down, the correct dodging, points etc just happens.